-"We knew our school was going to participate in this program, but none of the decisions as to how things would be done involved the people who were going to be working with the students on a day-to-day basis, said Anita E. Jones, an 8th-grade math teacher at Roth Middle School. ."We did not adequately involve teachers in framing the program, and that was a mistake."
-Mr. Van Vleck of Dayton said.
+"We knew our school was going to participate in this program, but none of the decisions as to how things would be done involved the people who were going to be working with the students on a day-to-day basis, said Anita E. Jones, an 8th-grade math teacher at Roth Middle School. ...
+"We did not adequately involve for their kids."
+The pull between those two attiteachers in framing the program, and that was a mistake," Mr. Van Vleck of Dayton said.

-Officials in other cities acknowledge similar missteps.
+Officials in other cities acknowl-

-There was very little conversation or buy-in obtained from the local school building," Mr. Crary of Little Rock said.
+edge similar missteps. .- "There was very little conversa tion or buy-in obtained from the local school building," Mr. Crary of Little Rock said.

-"We made a fundamental mistake in not bringing in principals in the original planning process," Mr. Johnson of Savannah said.
+We made a fundamental mistake in not bringing in principals in the original planning process," Mr. Johnson of Savannah said.

 Barbara Zeimetz, a former interim director of the New Futures project in Lawrence and now the deputy director of the city department of training and development, suggested that failure to garner the full backing of the school system contributed to the breakup of the project there.
 School officials in Lawrence resented acting "at the behest of what they saw as people coming in from the outside," she observed.